 |During Project Implementation||As government has excluded this project from ADB financing this is no longer applicable|

 |Consulting Services||Designs included recruitment of consulting firms as project management and design consultants to assist the executing agency in detailed design, supervision, and project implementation.
 The consultants will be recruited using the quality- and cost-based selection method with a 90:10 ratio.
 Government has cancelled this process now.|

 |Responsible ADB Division||Sri Lanka Resident Mission|

-Ministry of Fisheries and Aquatic Resources Development and Rural Economic Affairs
+Ministry of Fisheries and Aquatic Resources (formerly Ministry of Fisheries and Aquatic Resources Development and Rural Economic Affairs)

 New Secretariat, Maligawatta

 Colombo 10, Sri Lanka Ministry of Resettlement, Rehabilitation, Northern Development and Hindu Religious Affairs